Prepare for Winter 2020 – Pre-Winter Home Service Tips and Tricks

 Smoke detectors and carbon monoxide detectors save lives!
-Well, they can save lives if and only if they’re powered by a fresh battery.
+Well, they can save lives if and only if a fresh battery powers them.
 Safety experts recommend replacing smoke and carbon monoxide detector batteries twice a year–so celebrate Time Change Sunday with new batteries all around.
 Energy savings hint: don’t toss the replaced batteries just yet.
 While they’re likely not fully charged, replaced batteries can still do duty in children’s toys, media players, or electronic devices.
 Squeeze the last drop of power out of them before you recycle!

 Replace Light Bulbs

 Long dark winter evenings call for a little light!
 Since you’ll have stepladders out to reach smoke detectors and clocks on Sunday, double up on safety (and energy savings) by checking for light bulbs and fixtures.
 Consider replacing conventional bulbs with energy-efficient compact fluorescent (CFL) or LCD bulbs.

 Maintenance is absolutely vital for responsible homeownership.
 Anyone who has had to replace an HVAC system knows it can be costly for a brand new system.
 Proper maintenance can help lengthen the life of your system and avoid expensive repairs.
 Every year have your system looked at by a Brothers HVAC technician to save you costly heartache in the long hall.

 On a gas water heater, the sediment creates hot spots that can damage the tank and cause premature failure.
 On an electric water heater, sediment buildup can cause the lower heating element to fail.
 Flushing offers a payback in lower energy bills and extended heater life.